explorable-viz/esop2025/author-response/response.md

   example, multiplication may be non-strict is either one argument or the other, but not both, i.e. may satisfy at most one of (⊥ * n = ⊥) and (n * ⊥ = ⊥) for non-zero n.
 We also think it possible to model Galois slicing as an effect, using a "lifting" monad similar to the non-termination monad that arises in denotational semantics.
-Exploring these in more detail will be the topic of another paper, but we will include some discussion in related/future work.
+We will include some discussion in related/future work.

 - _Slowdown observed in G-DemBy-Suff (Section 5.2.4)_.
-This does raise some questions, but at the moment is not a pressing concern as our implementation does not use the "dual of `suff`" implementation of `demBy`, but instead uses the faster approach of the 'G-DemBy' column.
+This is a fair observation that requires further investigation; at the moment it is not a pressing concern as our implementation does not use the "dual of `suff`" implementation of `demBy`, but instead uses the faster approach of the 'G-DemBy' column.

 ### Reviewer B